wultra/powerauth-restful-integration/docs/RESTful-API-for-Spring.md

 _(optional)_

-Create a security configuration class `SecurityConfig` extending `WebSecurityConfigurerAdapter`.
+Create a security configuration class `SecurityConfig` configuring a bean `SecurityFilterChain`.
 The configuration we will use:

 - disable default Basic HTTP authentication
 - disables CSRF (we don't need it for REST)